2024/04/18

 .
 Japanese Legends - 伝説 民話 昔話 – ABC-List .

-The priest of the temple 仙蔵院 Senzo-In had been bewitched by a fox.
+The priest of 満蔵院 the Temple Manzo-In kept a pipe fox.

 - reference : Nichibun Yokai Database -